In this renovation, the rocky road to renovation was smoothed by the expert oversight of a project manager well versed in fixing the tricky bits.

 The new design has the same basic configurations as the previous kitchen, but features far more drawers and cupboards, as well as a new waterfall-edged breakfast bar, and dramatic stone countertop.

 “The kitchen looks really great, the cabinetry is high-gloss white, and there is black vinyl on the floor.
-It’s a really dramatic contrast,” says Gardner.
+It’s a really dramatic contrast,” says the renovation specialist.

 The bathrooms were another big project.
 The upstairs bathroom features a bath and shower; it was tiled from floor to ceiling with ceramic tiles, which were also halfway up the walls in the next-door toilet.